it-at-m/lhm_actions/docs/actions.md

 1. `MVN_ARTIFACT_ID`: Artifact name of pom.xml
 2. `artifact-name`: Name of the uploaded artifact
-3. `cyclone-artifact-id`: ID of the sbom artifact
-4. `cyclone-path`: path of the sbom

 Workflows using that action need the following permissions: